Megamemnon/brian2/readme.md

 s_exp ::= '(' , function , { operand } , ')' | '(' , operator , { operand } , ')';
 </code>

+There are three data types in bsx: Numbers, Strings, and Lists (of Strings).
+Numbers are floating point, not efficient but more useful.

 ## Language Interpretation
 The reference interpreter is written in Python and interprets bsx source code in text form as follows: